suhasmaddali/suhasmaddali/README.md

 * In this project, __database design__ of the cab reservation system was created and analyzed to implement the effective way to store and retrieve information from the database.
 * Furthermore, __Flask__ was also used to design and store the data values for storing information about various customers.
-* After successfully __designing__ and implementing the __database design__, the focus was placed on building the __UI interface__ so that users could book cars as and when needed based on the __availability of the drivers__.
+* After successfully designing and implementing the database design, the focus was placed on building the UI interface so that users could book cars as and when needed based on the availability of the drivers.

 ## 🕸🔨My Web Scraping Projects

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/web_scraping.gif" width = "750"/>

 __Web scraping__ is the process of extracting data from websites.
 This data can be used for various purposes, such as data science and machine learning.
-There are different methods for extracting data from websites, which may be stored in __HTML__, __XML__, or __JSON__ formats.
+There are different methods for extracting data from websites, which may be stored in HTML, XML, or JSON formats.
 To successfully scrape data from the web, it is important to use the appropriate techniques.
 Some web scraping projects also involve querying information from the web.

 🍿 [__IMDB Movies Web Scraping__](https://github.com/suhasmaddali/Web-Scraping/blob/main/IMDB%20web%20scraping%20.ipynb)